GLOBAL MARKETS-Shares fall, gasoline rises after storm's damage

 The storm left swaths of the region crippled by flooding and power outages, suggesting lower fuel consumption.
 But gasoline futures for November hit their highest level in more than two weeks as traders scrambled to cover positions ahead of the contract’s expiry later Wednesday.

-U.S. lumber futures soared on expectations for increased demand, while gasoline surged on concerns that a Phillips 66 refinery in Linden, New Jersey, could shut for an extended period after Sandy cut power to the plant that produces 238,000 barrels a day of fuel.
+U.S. lumber futures soared on expectations for increased demand amid concerns that a Phillips 66 refinery in Linden, New Jersey, could shut for an extended period after Sandy cut power to the plant that produces 238,000 barrels a day of fuel.

 The storm, which killed at least 50 people, may cause up to $15 billion in insured losses, according to one disaster-modeling company.
-Speculators were behind much of the buying in lumber and gasoline futures in anticipation of rising demand, traders said.
+Traders said speculators were behind much of the buying in lumber futures as they anticipated demand to rise.

-“You see a lot of funds hedging themselves and speculation there could be a lot of damage” from Sandy, said Richard Ilczyszyn, chief market strategist and founder of iitrader.com LLC in Chicago.

 Contracts for November, January and March lumber futures on the Chicago Mercantile Exchange rose by the daily trading limit of $10 per thousand board feet and remained locked at those levels, effectively shutting down trading.

-Many traders were unable to get to their offices or work from home because of wide-ranging power outages and no or limited public transit across the region.
+Markets were expected to be volatile, with light volume as many traders remained unable to get to their offices or work from home because of power outages and no or limited public transit across the region.

-The New York Stock Exchange re-opened, though not everything was back to normal.
-Cell phone reception was sketchy on NYSE’s floor, so traders milled outside to make calls, e-mail or text.

-“The open was a positive relief after four days of sitting on edge,” said Larry Leibowitz, chief operating officer at the exchange’s operator, NYSE Euronext.
-“No matter how much planning you do, you can’t foresee that kind of flooding.”
+“Liquidity remains very light in equities as there are a lot of empty seats on the Street,” said Dave Lutz, a Baltimore-based trader with Stifel, Nicolaus & Co.
+“We’re also seeing some outsized moves.”

 In Europe, stocks dipped after a mixed batch of corporate earnings, pressured by heavyweight British oil and gas firm BG Group, which warned of no production growth next year.